 3. Extended Asset Lifespan

 Regular maintenance and timely interventions significantly extend the lifespan of assets.
-By following the four phases of planned maintenance, organizations can optimize asset performance, reduce wear and tear, and prevent failures.
+By following the four phases of planned maintenance, organizations can optimize asset performance, reduce wear and tear, and prevent premature failures.
 This ensures that equipment operates at peak efficiency and remains productive for extended periods.

 4. Improved Safety